Ravoxsg/SummaReranker/README.md

 ### 2 - Score the candidates
 To evaluate SummaReranker, we need to score each summary candidate with all the metrics of interest (ROUGE, BERTScore, BARTScore, etc).

 For instance to score PEGASUS diverse beam search candidates on Reddit validation set with ROUGE-L:
 ```
 CUDA_VISIBLE_DEVICES=0 bash scores.sh
 ```
-Scoring all candidates should take a few minutes with ROUGE metrics on the test set of CNN/DM, XSum or Reddit.
+Scoring all candidates should take a few minutes with ROUGE metrics on the validation or test sets of CNN/DM, XSum or Reddit.

 ### 3 - Download the model checkpoint
 CNN/DM checkpoint (trained on beam search + diverse beam search candidates, for ROUGE-1/2/L metrics): <a href="https://drive.google.com/file/d/1aHX6Piehyp2hV59le-ccsmR56pUbOttx/view?usp=sharing" style = "text-decoration:none;color:#4682B4">here</a>